cwzx/lazy-iterators/readme.md

 integer_interval(a,b) is a closed interval of integers, [a..b].
 The integer type is templated, so you can use any data type that behaves like an integer.

+### Function Sequence

+function_sequence(initial,f) is a sequence produced by repeated application of a function f to an initial state.
+Each application mutates the state and returns a value.
+The sequence can only be iterated forward.

+### Invertible Function Sequence

+invertible_function_sequence(initial,f,finv) is a sequence produced by repeated application of an invertible function f with inverse finv to an initial state.
+Each application mutates the state and returns a value.
+The sequence supports bidirectional iteration.

 Usage Notes
 -----------